AssetOrbit

 5. Evaluate volume and oscillator divergence: Observe trading volumes during Wave 5 development, which may decrease compared to Wave 3.
 Use oscillators to detect potential divergence, indicating a weakening in momentum.

-7. Confirm patterns and signals: The Elliott Wave analysis should be confirmed by identifying additional technical patterns, trendlines, or support and resistance levels that align with the predictions of Wave 5.
+7. Check for patterns and signals: You should back up the Elliott Wave analysis by finding other technical patterns, trendlines, or support and resistance levels that match the expectations for Wave 5.

 8. Use multiple timeframes: Analyze market trends over multiple timeframes to understand the unfolding waves and broad trends.

-Elliott Wave analysis requires practice and experience, risk management strategies, and considering other analysis to validate predictions.
+Elliott Wave analysis requires practice and experience, risk management strategies, and considering other analyses to validate predictions.
 Market conditions can be unpredictable, so adaptability and considering multiple factors are crucial in trading decisions.

 After the fifth wave in an Elliott Wave motive phase, a reversal wave usually follows, consisting of three smaller waves called A, B, and C. The depth of the correction following wave 5 mirrors the previous wave.